-4.4 SAILS/MESO-SAILS at the RPG HCI
+SAILS at the RPG HCI

 If you need to know when the SAILS tilts are happening, your best bet is to look at the RPG HCI.
 In the example shown, the RPG is processing the "2nd SAILS" tilt of the volume scan.
 So, it's the third 0.5 tilt.
-Remember that with Build 18, you can edit the number of SAILS tilts collected at the RPG by clicking the SAILS button.
+Remember that you can edit the number of SAILS tilts collected at the RPG by clicking the SAILS button.
 In the SAILS Control GUI, you can change the number of SAILS cuts collected.
 You can also make this change at the VCP Change Request GUI on your AWIPS workstation.

-4.5 MESO-SAILS Use "Food for Thought"
+SAILS Use "Food for Thought"

-MESO-SAILS Use "Food for Thought" Most important point: Don't "Set it and Forget it"!
+SAILS Use "Food for Thought" Most important point: Don't "Set it and Forget it"!
 Focus Aloft (SAILSx0) Aloft & Surface (SAILSx1,x2) Focus Surface (SAILSx3) Elevated, pulse, and/or hail- specific storm threat QLCS tornado/straight-line wind Severe Multicell/Supercell storms (SAILSx1) Tornadic "storm of the day" situation Severe Multicells/Supercells at far range (SAILSx2) Tornadic "storm of the day" situation